 First I will take a closer look at the filtration system for both air purifiers, as there is a bit to talk about here.

-Levoit Core 300 comes with the exact same 3-stage filtration system, and the same effectiveness.
+Levoit Core 300 comes with the exact same 3-stage filtration system, same effectiveness.
 The main difference here is the replacement filter, as Levoit offers 4 different types, based on your needs.
-In addition to the “standard” filter, you can choose any of these other 3 different filter types: “Pet Allergy”, “Mold & Bacteria”, and “Toxin Absorber”.
+In addition to the “standard” filter, you can choose any of these other 3 different filter types:”Pet Allergy”, “Mold & Bacteria”, “Toxin Absorber”.
 As the name already suggests, each one of them is specially modified and is more effective against certain types of harmful air particles.

 In terms of the filtration system, I have to give Core 300 the edge over Vital 100.
 While both use the same core filtration system (equally as effective), Core 300 is simply more flexible.
 The additional types of replacement filters offer you a more complete air cleaning solution, suitable for any needs.
 Do not get me wrong, Vital 100 is not lagging that far behind, it is just not as flexible.